 Wx is a small utility application developed by Mahmoud Amer, a faculty member at West Chester University, that allows users to easily import a text formatted quiz into D2L Wx allows users to quickly create or import the following question types: multiple choice, true/false, multi-select, and short answer.

 Download WxYou can download the utility from Mahmoud's Google Drive.
 The utility will work from any location on the computer.
 It does not need to be "installed."
+If the application will not open, you may need to install Adobe Air.

 The utility requires a simple text format.
 Follow the format template that displays when you first open the software.
 Take special note that there are no numbering or lettering for the questions or the options.
 It's just the question text, followed by the choices, each appearing on their own line.
 There is one blank space between questions.